chris-oleson/chris-oleson/content/blog/the-road-to-hell-is-paved-with-industry-standards.md

 ## Good Reasons

-Here are some good reasons for a business to use something:
+Here are some good reasons for a business to use a certain tool or process:

-- A lot of people already use the tool, so we'll have an easy time hiring.
+- A lot of people already use it, so we'll have an easy time hiring.
 - Its creators are dedicated to supporting it far into the future.
 - It has extensive documentation and non-standard use cases are all worked out.
 - There's a large aftermarket of parts or plugins to do a lot of the work for us.